-Elden Ring has been considered the culmination of everything FromSoft has done in the last 13 years or more.
+Elden Ring has been considered the culmination of everything FromSoft has done in the last 13 years.
 When it comes to world design, mechanics, graphics, and combat, there is no doubt that they took most of their inspiration from the Dark Souls games.
 They reused some assets from the games and even added ones that were cut from the release of all the games.

-Yes, you can play Elden Ring without any knowledge of the Dark Souls games.
+Yes, you can play Elden Ring without knowing the Dark Souls games.
 After all, it is not related to Dark Souls in any way.
-It is an entirely different universe and it is a brand new setting.
-The people that tell you it is related, haven’t listened to FromSoft themselves.
-It is similar, but also very different.
+It is an entirely different universe and a brand new setting.

-As we said before, you don’t need experience in any other From Soft title to play Elden Ring, but that is what gives this game its charm.
-It is something that is brand new and even veterans of the Dark Souls games will be surprised by what is in this game.
+As we said, you don’t need experience in any other From Soft title to play Elden Ring, which gives this game its charm.
+It is brand new, and even veterans of the Dark Souls games will be surprised by what is in this game.
 If you are new and considering playing Elden Ring, don’t hesitate to do so because it is worth it.

 Should you play any other FromSoft game before Elden Ring?

 We would say that the Dark Souls games are harder because you have to force yourself to push through them.
 Elden Ring is a more laid-back open-world exploration game.
-We love Dark Souls so it will always be fun for us, but it is not a game for everyone.
-To end this out, it totally depends on what order you want to play the games in.
+We love Dark Souls, so it will always be fun, but it is not a game for everyone.
+To end this, it depends on what order you want to play the games in.

-If you start with Dark Souls 1 then you might have a better appreciation for Elden Ring if you play the games in order to when they were released.
+If you start with Dark Souls 1, you might have a better appreciation for Elden Ring if you play the games in order of release.
 It will also stop you from downgrading the graphics from Elden Ring to the Dark Souls games.